aaishasajwan/laughing-waffle/README.md

 # laughing-waffle
 demo <br>
 First GitHub Repository. <br>
-This repository was created to explore GitHub.
+This repository was created to explore GitHub. <br>
+Updating this repo from VS Code.